Palazzo del Governatore.

 The City Hall decorated for Christmas.

-The Town Hall is well preserved and in its interior one can see original furniture.
+The Town Hall is well preserved; one can see original furniture in its interior.

-The building is accessible to the public and the tourist can grab the atmosphere of an Italian office building of the 40s with lots of shelves, archives, desks, chairs, etc.
+The building is accessible to the public, and the tourist can grab the atmosphere of an Italian office building of the forties with many shelves, archives, desks, chairs, etc.

-On the north side of City Hall Building (1, Efstathiadou str) stands the Municipal Theater “Ροδον, an open-air theater that stages lots of cultural events during the summer months.
+On the north side of the City Hall Building (1, Efstathiadou str) stands the Municipal Theater “Ρόδον, an open-air theater that stages lots of cultural events during the summer months.

 c.
 Palazzo della Forze Armate.